As an adult, reaching out for help can be challenging for a number of reasons.

 Your GP should then talk you through your support options.
 This could include referrals to mental health services or medication options.
 They can also complete a mental health care plan, which entitles you to Medicare supported sessions with a mental health professional.
 If you're not eligible for Medicare, talk to your health insurance provider as many include mental health cover within their policies.

-Other 24/7 phone support services you can reach out to for help include:
+Other 24/7 phone support services you can reach out to for help can be found here.

 Sonder's team of caring professionals is available at all times of day or night - whenever you need help, we're here for you.
 You can start a confidential chat from the home screen of our app.